 In the quarter of a century that online advertising has existed, the dynamics between buyer and seller have changed dramatically.
-Digital advertising is expected to reach \$358 billion in 2020,1 with programmatic accounting for over two-thirds of global spend.2 The ecosystem has become increasingly complicated, incorporating a tangled web of technology providers and middle men that enable sophisticated auction mechanics that rival those on Wall Street.
+Global digital ad spend was approximately \$325 billion in 2019 and is expected to grow to \$526 billion by 2024.1 The ecosystem has become increasingly complicated, incorporating a tangled web of technology providers and middlemen that enable sophisticated auction mechanics that rival those on Wall Street.